SimonMayerhofer/enex2paperless/README.md

 - ✅ **Prefix filenames with note title** when using output to folder option `Notetitle - filename.pdf`
 - ✅ **Add suffix for filename collisions** using output to folder option.
 E.g. scan-1.pdf, scan-2.pdf, etc.
 - ✅ **Fix file extensions for exported files** in case the evernote exported files have the wrong or missing extensions.
+- ✅ **Add option to exclude specific file types** when using the "any" option in FileTypes.

 Planned features:
-- ⚪ Exclude file type list to exclude specific file types
 - ⚪ Save files from notes witch had errors to folder

 ## How To Use